We measured our carbon footprint for the first time – and saw how many things we are already doing right

 So, what is carbon footprint and scopes?

-Carbon footprint means how much greenhouse gas emissions Breadwinners is responsible for.
-It is not just how much electricity we use in the office – our carbon footprint includes all the emissions in our supply chain starting from farmers who grew the crops that were then milled and baked to become bread and then delivered to the market stalls and our wholesale clients.
-There are many organisations that emitted greenhouse gas emissions along our supply chain – and they are counted as our emissions too.
+Carbon footprint means how much greenhouse gas emissions Breadwinners as an organisation emits into the atmosphere.
+It is not just how much electricity we use in the office – our carbon footprint includes all the emissions in our supply chain starting from farmers who grew crops that were then milled and baked to become bread and then delivered to the market stalls and our wholesale clients.
+There are many organisations that released greenhouse gases along our supply chain – and they are counted as our emissions too.

-In carbon accounting emissions are divided into Scopes – scope 1 means carbon emissions released into the atmosphere from sources owned by a reporting company (such as own boilers or own vehicles).
+In carbon accounting emissions are divided into “scopes” – scope 1 means carbon emissions released into the atmosphere from sources owned by a reporting company (such as own boilers or own vehicles).
 Scope 2 includes emissions from electricity, gas, heating and cooling in an organisation’s office.
-And scope 3 (the most complicated one) accounts for all emissions within a company’s value chain that are not controlled by that company.
+And scope 3 (the most complex one) accounts for all emissions released within a company’s supply chain that are not directly controlled by that company.

 How did we measure it?

-Every activity has a footprint – whether you turned on a switch, baked a loaf in an over or drove a van to a Sunday market.
+Every activity has a footprint – whether you turned on a switch, baked a loaf in an oven or drove a van to a Sunday market.

 Let’s take an example.
-When a van drives 5 miles it emits some greenhouse gases – and someone (normally, a government department like DEFRA or DESNZ) has already measured how much a van of this size emits per mile.
-They issue a table of what is called emissions factors where we can find a factor that represents how much greenhouse gases is emitted per mile.
-The basic rule of calculating carbon footprint is to take a unit of activity data and multiply it by an emissions factor that is relevant to that activity.
-So, to know emissions per route a van follows we should multiply the emissions factor by the number of miles driven.
-Then we calculate all the miles for all the routes per year – and we can find out our emissions from deliveries per year.
-The same logic works with other activities.
+When a van drives 5 miles it emits some greenhouse gases – and someone (normally, a government department like DEFRA or DESNZ) has already measured how much a van of this size and type emits per mile.
+They issue a set of what is called “emissions factors” - numbers that represent how much greenhouse gases are emitted by a van per mile.
+The basic principle of calculating a carbon footprint is simple: take a unit of activity data and multiply it by an emissions factor relevant to that activity.
+For example, to estimate emissions from a van route, you multiply the emissions factor by the number of miles driven.
+Then add up all the miles across all routes over the course of a year – and we can find out total emissions from deliveries per year.
+The same logic applies to other activities too.

 The challenging part is to get all the necessary data about all the operations of your organisation and its supply chain.
-And to make sure you got the right emissions factor for it.
+And to make sure you got the right emissions factor for them.

-Sometimes it is tricky to collect all the data from your suppliers, especially when they are SMEs and have limited resources in terms of time and human capacity.
-Sometimes they might simply not have the data you need.
-For example, our mill partner delivers tons of flour to our bakery partner and they don’t monitor how much of that flour delivered is Breadwinners’ part.
-In such cases there is a spent-based method – to multiply the amount of money you spent on certain goods or services by the emissions factor for these goods or services.
-An emissions factor in this case represents amount of CO2e emitted per pound spent.
+Collecting data from your suppliers can be challenging, particularly when they are SMEs with limited resources, such as time and human capacity, or when you have numerous suppliers or long supply chains.
+Sometimes, they may not have the data you need.
+For example, our mill partner delivers tons of flour to our bakery partner, but they don't track how much of that flour is allocated to Breadwinners.
+In such cases, a spend-based method can be used — multiplying the amount of money spent on certain goods or services by the emissions factor for those goods or services.
+The emissions factor, in this case, represents the amount of CO2e emitted per pound spent.

 What did we find out?